 \begin{proof}[Proof of Theorem \ref{generalupperbound}] Consider a $(2s,s)$-coloring of the edges of the complete graph on $N=4s+1$ vertices and suppose, for the sake of contradiction, that it has no monochromatic triangle.
-If one of the color classes has an independent set $S$ of size $2s+1$, then the coloring restricted to $S$ is a $(2s-1,s)$-coloring and so, by Lemma \ref{easy}, the coloring restricted to $S$ must contain a monochromatic triangle, a contradiction.
+If one of the color classes has an independent set $S$ of size $2s+1$, then the coloring induced on the set $S$ is a $(2s-1,s)$-coloring and so, by Lemma \ref{easy}, $S$ must contain a monochromatic triangle, a contradiction.
 Since any bipartite graph on $4s+1$ vertices contains an independent set with $2s+1$ vertices, to complete the proof it suffices to show that at least one of the color classes is bipartite.
-But, if each color class is non-bipartite, Brouwer's result implies that each color class has at most $N^2/4 - N/2+5/4$ edges, so the total number of colors on edges is at most $2s(N^2/4 - N/2+5/4)$.
+But, if each color class is non-bipartite, Lemma~\ref{lem:Brouwer} implies that each color class has at most $N^2/4 - N/2+5/4$ edges, so the total number of colors on edges is at most $2s(N^2/4 - N/2+5/4)$.
 As the total number of colors on edges equals $s{N \choose 2}$, we would then obtain $s{N \choose 2} \leq 2s(N^2/4 - N/2+5/4)$.
 This simplifies to $N \leq 5$ or, equivalently, $s \leq 1$, contradicting our assumption that $s>1$ and completing the proof. \end{proof}

 As a quick corollary of Theorem~\ref{generalupperbound}, applied in combination with Theorem~\ref{thm:ramcode1}, we see that $A_2(2s, s) \leq R(3;2s,s)-1 \leq 4s$, which is exactly the Plotkin bound in the binary case.
 As the Plotkin bound is known to be tight whenever there is a Hadamard matrix of order $2s$, this also returns Le's lower bound~\cite{Le} for $R(3; 2s, s)$.